Skip to main content

 Independents are best because the money tends to stay local.
 But if you must use a supermarket, at least make it nearby.

-Around here, Winkleigh residents and visitors alike head for Fiona’s Devon Farm Shop or The Mad Butcher of Winkleigh for seriously local produce.
+Around here, Winkleigh residents and visitors head for Fiona’s Devon Farm Shop or The Mad Butcher of Winkleigh for seriously local produce.

 7. Could you give the car a day off too?
 Can your green cottage owner point you to local adventures by bus or train?
 Do they lend out bikes?
 Even a local pub lunch becomes a holiday memory by bike.

 8. Enjoy an off-peak break.
 You might get your holiday destination almost to yourself.
-And you’ll be spreading the load tourism puts on the countryside while supporting year-round employment.
+And you’ll be spreading the load tourism that puts on the countryside while supporting year-round employment.

 Our guests invariably make a beeline for The Kings Arms in Winkleigh or head a little further down the lane to Iddesleigh and the heart of ‘War Horse’ territory to dine at The Duke of York.